Differentiable Motion Manifold Primitives for Reactive Motion Generation under Kinodynamic Constraints: Differentiable Motion Manifold Primitives

 \section{Differentiable Motion Manifold Primitives}

-We begin this section with assumptions, notations, and problem definitions.
-The same notations from section~\ref{sec:prelim} are used for the configuration $q \in Q$ and the task parameter $\tau \in {\cal T}$.
-We consider a fixed terminal time $T$ and denote a smooth trajectory by $q(t)$ for $t\in [0, T]$.
-Sometimes, an additional variable is needed to fully represent a motion.
-We denote this variable as \( \eta \).
-For example, in the throwing task, the throwing time \( \eta \in (0, T) \) must be determined so that the object is thrown at \( q(\eta) \in Q\).
+We begin with assumptions, notations, and problem definitions.
+Let the configuration be $q \in Q$ and the task parameter $\tau \in \mathcal{T}$ (e.g., the target box position for a throwing task).
+For a fixed terminal time $T$, a smooth trajectory is denoted by $q(t)$ for $t \in [0,T]$, and an additional variable $\eta$ may be needed to fully specify a motion -- for example, in a throwing task, the release time $\eta \in (0,T)$ determines when the object is released at $q(\eta) \in Q$.
+The task-dependent objective function is $J(q(\cdot),\eta;\tau)$, and kinodynamic constraints such as self‑collisions, joint limits, and bounds on velocity, acceleration, jerk, and torque are expressed as $C(q,\dot q,\ddot q,\dddot q)\in\mathbb{R}^k \le 0$ with $C$ differentiable.
+We assume that, for each $\tau$, multiple globally or locally optimal motions $(q(t),\eta)$ exist.
+Our goal is to learn a model, given any $\tau \in \mathcal{T}$, generates multiple feasible motions $(q(t),\eta)$ that satisfy the constraints and optimize the objective.

-Instead of being provided with demonstration trajectories, we assume that a task-dependent objective function \( J(q(\cdot), \eta; \tau) \) -- which is a functional of $q(t)$ -- is given.
-Second, we assume that kinodynamic constraints, e.g., self-collisions, joint, velocity, acceleration, jerk limits, and torque limits, are given by $C(q, \dot{q}, \ddot{q}, \dddot{q}) \leq 0$, where $C(q, \dot{q}, \ddot{q}, \dddot{q}) \in \mathbb{R}^{k}$ is vector-valued and differentiable.
-Lastly, we assume that there are multiple global optimal motions $(q(t), \eta)$ or good enough local optimal motions for each task $\tau$.
-For example, given a target position, there can be multiple possible throwing trajectories.
-Then, our goal is to learn or optimize a neural network model that, given an arbitrary task parameter input $\tau \in {\cal T}$, can generate multiple motions $(q(t), \eta)$ that are optimal and meet the given constraints.

 Our framework consists of four steps.
-First, we collect multiple optimal trajectories by solving trajectory optimizations for each $\tau$ using different initializations and seeds in section~\ref{sec:A}.
+First, we collect multiple optimal trajectories by solving trajectory optimizations for each $\tau$ in section~\ref{sec:A}.
 Using these trajectories, we fit a differentiable motion manifold in section~\ref{sec:B}.
-In section~\ref{sec:C}, we train a task-conditioned motion distribution by learning a flow-based model in the latent coordinate space of the learned motion manifold.
-Lastly, in section~\ref{sec:D}, we fine-tune the motion manifold using the given objective function $J$ and constraints $C$.
+In section~\ref{sec:C}, we train a task-conditioned motion distribution in the latent space.
+Lastly, in section~\ref{sec:D}, we fine-tune the motion manifold.
 The overall pipeline is visualized in Fig.~\ref{fig:summary}.